chammett7/movieDVD/README.md

 it is (1+2+3+.....+n-1) operations making the worst case time complexity of the new tree O(n^2).
 In order to print the top 10 from the new tree a I made a modification to the in-order-traversal algorithm which visits the right node first.
 The new algorithm has a worst case time complexity of O(n).
-Although the worst case time efficiency is not the best, I felt this was the most suitable algorithm for the purpose.
+Although the worst case time efficiency is not the best, however, I felt this was the most suitable algorithm for the purpose.
 On a real life system, where the latest insertions and counts of the program are put into memory the tree would take much less time to sort.